GNOME/gnome-builder/doc/help/exploring.rst

    :width: 1415 px
    :align: center

 Along the left is the project sidebar.
-It contains the project tre, list of open documents, todo items, and build errors.
+It contains the project tree, list of open documents, todo items, and build errors.
 Generally, it contains the "source" or things to work on in your project.